MYH-BIO-software/I-HChub/README.md

-# ISAE: Identify super accessibility elements
+# I-HChub: Identify Hyper Chromatin Hubs

 ## 1.Introduction
-The software was used to identify super accessibility elements (SAEs) using ATAC-seq data, which were open chromatin regions in promoters or enhancers that are strongly bound simultaneously by multiple lineage-specific TFs.
-In addition to this, the software can also associate SAEs with gene expression and identify differential SAEs between different tissues/cell stages and types considering the change both in ATAC signal and TF footprint binding.
+The software was used to identify Hyper Chromatin Hubs (HChubs) using ATAC-seq data, which were open chromatin regions in promoters or enhancers that are strongly bound simultaneously by multiple lineage-specific TFs.
+In addition to this, the software can also associate HChubs with gene expression and identify differential HChubs between different tissues/cell stages and types considering the change both in ATAC signal and TF footprint binding.

 ## 2.Dependencies
 python3